 1. Place the cranberries into the bowl of a food processor and chop.
 This will help distribute the flavor and moisture evenly throughout the bread.

-2. Grate the zest of 1 orange with a fine microplane.
+2. Grate the peel of 1 orange with a fine microplane.
 Add to a medium bowl with the rest of the ingredients.

 3. Stir gently just to combine.

-4. Spoon into the prepared pan and bake until a cake tester inserted into the center comes out clean and the edges are lightly golden brown.
-Let cool fully on a wire rack before slicing.
+4. Pour into the prepared pan and bake until a cake tester or toothpick inserted into the center comes out clean and the edges are lightly golden brown.
+Let cool fully on a wire rack and cut into slices.

 loaf of cranberry orange bread on wire rack